zoeli29/suli0089_9103_tut1_major-project/README.md

 - `update()` is added to animate the movement of the beads.
 This method uses a random speed initialised in the constructor, and checks when the beads are at the edge of the canvas to reverse its direction

 *`windowResized` function*
-- makes the canvas resizable and generates patterns when resized
+- Makes the canvas resizable and regenerates patterns when resized